ngfblog/keyanu/SECURITY.md

 ## Security Model

-See the project's **README.md** for a general overview of Keyanu.
+See the project's [README.md](README.md) for general project documentation.

 ### Summary

 - Keyanu currently supports a single administrator account.
 Multi-user access and role-based permissions are planned for future releases.
 - Do **not** expose Keyanu directly to the public Internet.
 Use a VPN such as Tailscale or WireGuard, or place it behind a reverse proxy with its own authentication layer.
 - Sessions are stored server-side.
 The client only stores an opaque session identifier and never receives credentials or authentication claims.
-- Every password, SSH key, API token, certificate, TOTP secret and encrypted backup is protected using a key derived from `ENCRYPTION_KEY`.
+- Every credential, TOTP secret and encrypted backup is protected using a key derived from `ENCRYPTION_KEY`.
-- Back up both `SECRET_KEY` and `ENCRYPTION_KEY` before storing any credentials.
-Losing `ENCRYPTION_KEY` permanently prevents existing encrypted data from being decrypted.
+- Changing or losing `ENCRYPTION_KEY` after data has been created will permanently make existing encrypted data unreadable.
+Back up this key securely before storing any credentials.
 - Optional TOTP two-factor authentication with bcrypt-hashed recovery codes.
-- Every credential creation, update, deletion and secret reveal is recorded in the audit log.
+- Every credential create, update, delete and secret reveal is recorded in the audit log.

 ---